For Faculty and Staff

 For faculty and staff seeking counseling services, the UH Employee Assistance Program offers free professional counseling.

-- Increase Help-Seeking Skills and Decrease Stigma
+Increase Help-Seeking Skills and Decrease Stigma

 Many students avoid seeking help until things get bad enough that they can no longer avoid their problems due to academic probation or other external consequences.

-We provide outreach and prevention programming to help increase awareness of mental health issues, increase help-seeking behavior, and decrease the stigma that may come with going to counseling.
+We provide outreach and prevention programs to help increase awareness of mental health issues, increase help-seeking behavior, and decrease the stigma that may come with going to counseling.
 We appreciate your assistance in this effort to support student mental health and well-being:

-- Encourage students to attend outreach and prevention activities: Relaxation Station, Screening Days, QPR training, etc.
+Encourage students to attend outreach and prevention activities (Relaxation Station, Screening Days, QPR training, etc.)

-Invite Counseling Staff, Suicide Prevention staff, or Peer Health Educators to present or table for your class, event or activity.
+Invite Counseling Staff, Suicide Prevention staff, or Peer Health Educators to present or table for your class, event, or activity.

-- Be positive about mental health treatment - it works!
+Be positive about mental health treatment; it works!
 We especially appreciate your support if you are a member of a group that traditionally displays less help-seeking behavior, such as Asians and Asian-Americans, Pacific Islanders, Native Hawaiians, men, and non-Americans.

-- Learn about resources on and off campus so that you are ready when students may seek your assistance.
+Learn about resources on and off campus so that you are ready when students may seek your assistance.

-Learn more about mental health conditions and how you can support students who may experience anxiety, depression, bipolar disorder, PTSD or other mental health conditions and about how to support students with AD/HD or Autism Spectrum Disorder.
+Learn more about mental health conditions and how you can support students who may experience anxiety, depression, bipolar disorder, PTSD or other mental health conditions and about how to support students with ADHD or Autism Spectrum Disorder.